shon-li/shon-li.github.io/index.md

 <h2 lang="en">How I Am Doing In Life</h2>

 <p lang="en">I just finished the part two of my electrical engineering degree at University of Auckland.
 I study because I once wanted to be at a competitive position on the job market.
-However, I am no longer an A-grade student after a few crazily stressful years.
+However, I am no longer a top grade student after a few crazily stressful years.
 I no longer care much about what kind of job I can get.
 I am sure I won't starve myself because of not doing a job.
 I decided to continue my study because I love learning new things, and the modern human technology based on electricity fascinates me.
 I also love making things on computers – making beautiful meaningful things.
 So I am somewhat learning what I love.</p>

 ## 目前我在忙活的东西